-The Mount Access Program, formerly known as BRIDGE (Basic Resources for Individualized Development and Growth in Education), began at the College of Mount Saint Vincent in 1983 with the purpose of providing higher educational opportunities to students who might not otherwise continue their education.
-MAP is a program designed for students who show potential and motivation to succeed in college but have SAT/ACT scores and/or high school records below normal admission requirements.
-Students in MAP take four core academic courses and a one-credit study skills course during their first semester in a Learning Community.
-Study skills address topics such as how to manage time efficiently, take lecture notes effectively and prepare for exams.
-In addition, all first year MAP students meet with their advisor regularly for academic counseling and support.
-Successful MAP students will be awarded the opportunity to take one 3 credit course, tuition free, over the course of the next three years.
-MAP students pursue all academic majors offered by the college, and have continued on into graduate school and have entered professions such as accounting, education, law and medicine.
+The Mount Access Program provides higher educational opportunities to students who might not otherwise continue their education.
+The program is designed for students who demonstrate the potential to succeed in college, but whose test scores and high school records are below normal admission requirements.
+Students enrolled through MAP participate in a pre-freshman year academic enrichment program and are placed in developmental learning cohorts during the freshman year.
+These cohorts and comprehensive academic advising facilitate a student's transition to college study and provide a support network.
+Students in MAP take four core academic courses, a first-year experience course and a one credit Seminar which assists them in the transition from high school to college.
+Successful MAP students are awarded the opportunity to take one course, tuition free, over the course of the next three years.
+MAP students pursue all academic majors offered by the college, and have continued into graduate school.
+They have entered professions such as accounting, education, law and medicine.